 The fast-food industry is saturated with multinational corporations and local food chains battling for the other’s market share.
-Subway with its 45000+ outlets all over the world is the largest company of this QSR business (Quick Service Restaurants) as well as ahead of chains such as McDonald’s, KFC along with Dominos, and many more.
+Subway with its 45000+ outlets all over the world is the largest company in this QSR business (Quick Service Restaurants) as well as ahead of chains such as McDonald’s, KFC Dominos, and many more.

 Changes in habits of living and health concerns as well as changing eating habits and rising health awareness harm the growth of businesses in this field